 Speaker: Nina Kumar, Co-Founder & CEO, Authentic Connections

 Creating an evidence-based, schoolwide wellness program has never been more important, as rates of mental health symptoms are on the rise among educators and students alike.
 Over 70% of faculty and staff surveyed in the last few months of 2021 reported clinically significant levels of burnout.
-During the same period, rates of anxiety and depression among students surpassed levels last seen in 2019.
+During the same period, rates of anxiety and depression among students surpassed 2019 levels.

 To protect the well-being of a generation of students and retain the best educators, independent schools must prioritize mental health and take proactive steps to foster resilience.
-Join this session to learn what results from scientific surveys administered to over 50,000 students and 10,000 school adults tell us about the current state of mental health in independent schools.
-We will share the factors most linked with well-being nationally and recommendations that schools can use to prioritize mental health in their communities.
+Join this session to learn what surveys administered to over 50,000 students and 10,000 school personnel tell us about the current state of mental health in independent schools.
+We will share the factors most linked with well-being nationally plus recommendations on prioritizing mental health in your school community.

 5:00 PM – 6:00 PM